Lopez Early College High School

 Lopez Early College High School serves as the magnet school of the fine arts as well as the agricultural academy at Brownsville Independent School District in Texas.
+Lopez High School opened in 1993.
+It is named after the Lopez family of Brownsville who own and operate independent supermarkets in South Texas.

-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Lopez Lobos compete in the following sports: